 Infant diarrhoea is globally the second highest cause of death in under-fives.
 Children who are transitioning from being breastfed to eating foods, are at particular risk from diarrhoea.

-The study uses a mixed methods evaluation to examine a food hygiene, content, and safe play intervention which has been adapted to the local context through formative research, paying particular attention to contextual differences.
+The study uses a mixed methods evaluation to examine a food hygiene, nutritional content, and safe play intervention which has been adapted to the local context through formative research, paying particular attention to contextual differences.
 The study also contains several parallel projects on stool microbiology, health economics, and attitudes to safe food.

-This project draws on the growing strengths of the Institute of Applied Health Research in health informatics research (including policy evaluation using routine electronic healthcare data), biostatistics and maternal and child health.
-The project is led by the University of Birmingham, with strong collaboration with Malian Governmental and Academic organizations, as well as international organizations such as the WHO, UNICEF, ICDDR,B, and WaterAid; and other British academic partners.
+This project draws on the growing strengths of the Institute of Applied Health Research in health informatics research (including policy evaluation using routine electronic healthcare data), biostatistics and qualitative approaches to the study of maternal and child health.
+The project is led by the University of Birmingham, and the University of Science, Techniques and Technology Bamako, Bamako, Mali with strong collaboration with Malian Governmental and Academic organizations, as well as international organizations such as the WHO, UNICEF, ICDDR,B, and WaterAid; and other British academic partners.